alexander-kastil/az-204/Setup/readme.md

 ## <a id="basics">Create VM</a>

 This is a semin-automated guide for a Azure Lab VM Setup.
-Feel free to automate the missing steps on a seperate branch in your fork and create a pull request.
-An introduction video into forks and pull requests can be found [here](https://www.youtube.com/watch?v=nT8KGYVurIU)

 Execute `create-lab-vm.sh` or run the following remote script in Cloud Shell